-Medical malpractice comes in many forms – from misdiagnosis to failure to diagnose – and it can affect anyone.
+A medical malpractice trial can come about in many forms – from misdiagnosis to failure to diagnose – and it can affect anyone.
 A medical malpractice lawsuit recently filed in Pennsylvania, for example, involves a medical school graduate who died just after receiving her diploma and starting her life’s dream of working as a pediatrician.
-Her parents say that what happened to their daughter was “wholly preventable” if the physicians had followed the standard of care which is an important issue in medical malpractice cases.
+The 26-year-old woman’s parents say that what happened to their daughter was “wholly preventable” if the physicians had followed the standard of care which is an important issue in medical malpractice cases.

 That’s what a lawsuit filed against the hospital alleges.
 According to the times-tribune.com, 26-year-old Jennifer Sidari graduated from medical school in May of 2013 and was about to begin a job as a pediatrician.
 However, shortly after graduation, she began to have severe headaches and was bruising easily.